Law of noncontradiction: Dialetheism

 Graham Priest advocates the view that under some conditions, some statements can be both true and false simultaneously, or may be true and false at different times.
-Dialetheism arises from formal logical paradoxes, such as the Liar's paradox and Russell's paradox, even though it isn't the only solution to them.
-Priori to Priest, Nicholas of Cusa and Hegel were both dialetheists.
+Dialetheism arises from formal logical paradoxes, such as the liar's paradox and Russell's paradox, even though it is not the only solution to them.
+Prior to Priest, Nicholas of Cusa and Hegel were both dialetheists.

 Alleged impossibility of its proof or denial

 The law of non-contradiction is alleged to be neither verifiable nor falsifiable, on the ground that any proof or disproof must use the law itself prior to reaching the conclusion.
 In other words, in order to verify or falsify such a principle of logic, one must resort to using it in the verification, an act that is argued to be self-defeating (rather like trying to bite one's own teeth).
-Aristotle said trying to prove the law of non-contradiction shows "want of education."
+Aristotle said trying to prove the law of non-contradiction shows "want of education".

 Since the early 20th century, certain logicians have proposed logics that deny the law.
 Logics known as "paraconsistent" are inconsistency-tolerant logics in that there, from P together with ¬P, it does not imply that any proposition follows.
 Paraconsistent logics deny explosion.
 Nevertheless, not all paraconsistent logics deny the law of non-contradiction and some such logics even prove it.

 Some, such as David Lewis, have objected to paraconsistent logic on the ground that it is simply impossible for a statement and its negation to be jointly true.
 A related objection is that "negation" in paraconsistent logic is not really negation; it is merely a subcontrary-forming operator.
 Those who (like the dialetheists) claim that the Law of Non-Contradiction can be violated are in fact using a different definition of negation, and therefore talking about something else other than the Law of Non-Contradiction which is based on a particular definition of negation and therefore cannot be violated.

 In popular culture

 The Fargo episode "The Law of Non-Contradiction", which takes its name from the law, was noted for its several elements relating to the law of non-contradiction, as the episode's main character faces several paradoxes.
 For example, she is still the acting chief of police while having been demoted from the position, and tries to investigate a man that both was and was not named Ennis Stussy, and who both was and was not her stepfather.
-It also features the story of a robot who, after having spent millions of years unable to help humanity, is told that he greatly helped mankind all along by observing history.